issue

 • No probation was ordered.
 The breeder is required to allow police to inspect her kennels.

 While it is a huge victory that the animals were seized and not returned, the plea agreement was weak with few conditions.
-This breeder could continue breeding.
+This breeder could continue breeding, and did.
 The breeder later obtained a state breeder license to operate and, as of this date, is breeding and selling dogs.
-(See lawsuit link below.)
+(See update and lawsuit link below.)

 The goal: To learn; to support.